Yves Fortier (ambassador): Personal reputation

 Brian Mulroney, Fortier's friend, former law partner, and former Prime Minister of Canada, has said that Fortier was consistently considered one of the top three courtroom lawyers in Canada.
 Fortier has said that he does not like being called an avocat (advocate) and prefers the term plaideur, meaning one who seeks to persuade.
 One of his other colleagues has described him: "Bien des plaideurs oublient que leur objectif est de convaincre.
 Ils parlent fort, ils sont agressifs, mais ça ne marche pas.
 Yves, lui, est persuasif : il a de l'humour, des idées, du charme, il est rigoureux" ("A lot of lawyers forget that their objective is to convince.
 They speak loudly, they are aggressive, but that doesn't work.
 But Yves, he is persuasive: he is humorous, he has ideas and charm, and he is rigorous").

 Fortier was appointed Queen's Counsel in 1976.
 In 2007, he was appointed Avocat émérite (Ad.E.) by the Barreau du Québec, one of the first recipients of the award.

 In 2002, while serving on the board of Nortel, Fortier was the subject of a conflict of interest controversy as he both sat on the board and provided billed legal services to the company.
 He stepped down from the board in 2005 during an accounting scandal.

-Since becoming an international arbitrator, Fortier has developed an impressive reputation.
-One of his former colleagues from Ogilvy Renault, Pierre Bienvenu, has stated that he is one of the four or five international arbitrators who are most in demand in the world.
+Fortier is now international arbitrator.
+One of his former colleagues from Ogilvy Renault, Pierre Bienvenu, has stated that he is one of the most in demand international arbitrators in the world.

 He has been described as humble, treating junior lawyers with respect, and always willing to share credit on major files with other people who have worked on them with him.